 Biography

-Charlie represents companies and individuals in a wide range of matters, including partnership and contract disputes; real estate deals and real property issues; as well as collections and restructurings.
+Charlie represents companies and individuals in a wide range of business matters, including partnership and contract disputes; construction matters; real estate deals and real property issues; as well as collections and restructurings.
 Charlie has litigated cases involving fraud, IP and copyright issues, as well as white-collar matters.
 He has managed cases through all stages of litigation, including mediating and negotiating settlements, drafting motions, performing discovery, and conducting depositions and witness preparation.
-His extensive experience includes serving as second chair in trials, filing and arguing briefs and motions, examining and cross-examining witnesses, and presenting oral arguments.
+His extensive experience includes multiple trials, filing and arguing briefs and motions, examining and cross-examining witnesses, and presenting oral arguments.
 For many cases, Charlie serves as the client contact for planning and implementing strategy.

 Background